rgbkrk/is-this-your-pipe/README.md

 These are the talk materials for a submitted talk on credential and infrastructure hijacking from public repositories.

+Developers on the web rely heavily on web infrastructure that is out of their control now a days.
+Packages get pulled from Ruby gems, PyPI, npm, Chef cookbooks get pulled from GitHub to build millions of nodes every day, builds happen on Travis CI.
+The dependencies are all over the place.

 ## Avenues of attack

 ### Search for "cloud" credentials